 The harbor birthday in Hamburg is considered the largest harbor festival in the world.
 Every year, many visitors and ship lovers gather at the jetties to participate.
 On about 6 kilometers along the Elbe, from the Elbphilharmonie to the fish market, the shore turns into a colorful mile with many stalls, exhibitors and attractions.
 In addition to the program on land, it plays on the water a lot.
 In addition to the large entrance parade, impressive ships come into the harbor, some of which can be visited.
 Each year, the birthday is celebrated with its colorful program for three days in May.

 See a part of the Classic Parade with Oldtimer ships

-14. Make your own Chocolate the Chocolate Factory – Chocoversum Chocolate Museum
+14. Make your Chocolate at the Chocolate Factory – Chocoversum Chocolate Museum

 Hamburg is the German chocolate capital.
 Every year 150,000 tons of cocoa are imported to Germany via the port of Hamburg.
 When you have a sweet tooth you can see for yourself how the bitter beans are turned into sweet gold at the Chocoversum by Hachez.

 And the best thing is: you can taste and try out everything!
 Each tour starts at the Chocoholic-Checkpoint, the 1,43 m chocolate tasting fountain and for the next 90 minutes, you will learn everything about cocoa - from growing the beans to trading and processing.
 The different topics are covered at several stations and complemented by impressive exhibits and photos.
 Every production step is demonstrated live at the original machines while visitors can taste and smell for themselves to see how melting texture and taste evolve.
 The absolute highlight is creating your individual chocolate bar with top-quality ingredients that you can take home after the tour.